 To celebrate LGBT History month I’ve asked writers, historians and scientists to put their fingers to the keyboard and share interesting stories about queer people who now reside in our cemeteries and crematoriums.
 This week we welcome Dr Alfredo Carpineti, Astrophysicist, writer for IFLScience and The Astroholic, who writes about the potential orientation of one of […]Read More Shelley – A Wishful Role Model

 …Hiram Maxim had an idea.
 Hiram Maxim is the dictionary definition of an eccentric.
 An American by birth, he was also an inventor – creating a type of inhaler and a machine gun.
 You could argue he’s responsible for filling up most of the world’s cemeteries with the latter device, although in his own lifetime when […]Read More What Becomes of Us After Death?

-by Sheldon Google ‘famous graves in London’ and you’re assaulted by the usual suspects – these lists generally include Emmeline Pankhurst, John Bunyan and perhaps the best known of them all – Karl Marx.
-There’s no denying the above named peoples influence and legacy but there are others whose graves are just as interesting – […]Read More The Alternative Top 10 Graves of London
+Google ‘famous graves in London’ and you’re assaulted by the usual suspects – these lists generally include Emmeline Pankhurst, John Bunyan and perhaps the best known of them all – Karl Marx.
+There’s no denying the above named peoples influence and legacy but there are others whose graves are just as interesting – be it […]Read More The Alternative Top 10 Graves of London

 by Christina In March 2001 I started writing in an online diary called Open Diary.
 It was the predecessor to pretty much every blog that currently takes up space on the Information Superhighway.
 It existed alongside Livejournal, it’s really that old.
 This weekend just gone, on 7 February 2014, it disappeared from the Internet forever, […]Read More The Lost Cemetery of Prose – a Tribute to Open Diary.